-- 1. Does the applicant include detailed budgets for year 1, 2, 3 and a totaled, combined three-year budget?
-(4 points -1 for each year and the combined budget) - 2.
+- 1. Does the applicant include detailed budgets for year 1, 2, 3, 4 and a totaled, combined four-year budget?
+(5 points 1 for each year and the combined budget) - 2.
 Are budget line items clearly delineated and consistent with Work Plan objectives?
 Are relevant activities from the Project Narrative and Work Plan reflected in the budget as appropriate?
+(5 points)

-(5 points) - 3.
-Does the budget include travel for two project staff to the annual falls prevention professional development conference hosted by the National Falls Prevention Resource Center?
+3. Does the budget include travel for two project staff to attend the annual falls preventionrelevant professional development conference hosted by the National Falls Prevention Resource Center?
 (1 point)